BWibo/3dcitydb-mkdocs/docs/citydb-tool/cql2.md

 *Namespaces & Object Classes:*
 Use a colon (:) to separate namespace prefixes from attribute names.
-For example, the object class Building might be referenced as bldg:Building.
-CityDBTool recognizes alias names for object classes, but incorrect casing or namespace mismatches can lead to errors since the system is extremely case sensitive.
+For example, the object class Building might be referenced as bldg:Building. citydb-tool recognizes alias names for object classes, but incorrect casing or namespace mismatches can lead to errors since the system is extremely case sensitive.

 *Property Paths:*